DanRVP/php-zpl-to-pdf/README.md

 # PHP ZPL to PDF
-A library to parse ZPLs and convert them to PDFs
+A library to parse ZPLs and convert them to PDFs.

+Very much WIP

 ## ZPL Guides
 - https://labelary.com/zpl.html